Back

 User flow in the app:

-• user scans QR-code on a fridge
+• user scans the QR code on a fridge

-• smartphone opens the page of Vendify app in an app store or the app right away (if it’s already installed)
+• smartphone opens the page of the Vendify app in an app store or the app right away (if it’s already installed)

 • user links bank card